garyfleming/feature-toggling-talk/feature-toggles.md

 # Reliable, fast builds

 ^ Let's take a second on this.
 Software production is a TEAM sport.
 We are ALL responsible for making tests fast.
+^ If I can convince you of anything, I want that to be that you don't need to automate all the things at every level.

 ---